Broken Hill: Literature

+Writing celebrating the Broken Hill community is featured in "from this Broken Hill" (2010), which "invites the visitor to this site to explore the people, landscapes, culture & history of this iconic city through poetry, prose and photography".

-More recently, much of Australian novelist Max Barry's 2013 novel Lexicon was set in Broken Hill.
-Writing celebrating this unique community is featured in “from this Broken Hill”.
+Much of Australian novelist Max Barry's 2013 novel Lexicon was set in Broken Hill.

-Visitors are often fascinated by the houses with corrugated iron walls.
-Although corrugated iron was widely used as a roofing material throughout Australia, it was not commonly used for walls of houses.
+Food

 Cheese slaw is a common and popular side dish in Broken Hill, and some residents claim the dish originated in the city.

 TV and film production

 Broken Hill and the surrounding town of Silverton have been used as the base of various film productions.

 One of the most well known films to heavily feature Broken Hill is The Adventures of Priscilla, Queen of the Desert where various scenes in town and surrounding outback were filmed.

 Mario's Palace, now trading as The Palace Hotel, has the "tack-o-rama" mural featured in The Adventures of Priscilla.

 Another well-known film to be produced in the surrounds of Broken Hill is Mad Max 2 with principal photography taking place across twelve weeks.
 Scenes were shot at the Pinnacles as well as the Mundi Mundi Plains.
 In 2022 filming for Mad Max film Furiosa: A Mad Max Saga took place in Silverton.

 Other film and TV productions include: